LokeshKumarSain009/Objecct_Detection_Surface_Area_Calculation/README.md

 - **Additional Shape Recognition**: Expand shape classification to include more geometric shapes (e.g., triangles, ellipses).

 - **Depth-Aware Surface Area Calculation**: Develop methods to estimate the actual physical surface area of 3D objects based on depth information.

----

-This README provides a comprehensive guide to understanding and utilizing the Object Detection and Surface Area Calculation project, including dependencies, approach, usage instructions, and potential future enhancements.